othondev/techppl/README.md

 > You have a new requirement to implement for your application: its logic should stay exactly the same but it will need to have a different user interface (e.g. if you wrote a web app, a different UI may be a REPL).
 Please describe how you would go about implementing this new UI in your application?
 Would you need to restructure your solution in any way?
 >
-> > I created my application using tests and it force me to modulate my code separating the view code from the model code.
-I implemented the FibonacciFinder class where has all the logic.
-So I create a vue application, CLI application and a test applicatin both using the FibonacciFinder class.
-If it will necessary create a new interface I only need to develop the particularities of the view environment.
+> > I created my application using tests, which forced me to modulate my code and separate the view code from the model code - implementing the FibonacciFinder class in the most logical way.

+> > So having created a vue application, CLI application and a test application using the FibonacciFinder class, if I am to change the UI I would only need to develop within the view environment.

 > You now need to make your application “production ready”, and deploy it so that it can be used by customers.
 Please describe the steps you’d need to take for this to happen.
 >